 2014 and a 3rd place in a Novice Working Test with 39 dogs competing.
 Again she won her classes at Brittany Club shows.
 At Le Weekend (the club Championships) she reclaimed the Advanced Retrieve competition, while her daughter, H. Inayah, took the Scurry prize.
 Another daughter, H.Iduna, went Best in Show - winning her first CC at her first ever show.
 What a debut!
 Both these two daughters had graded at Spring Pointing Tests before they were a year old.

 In June 2015 Hawkwise Iduna won Best of Breed and a second CC at the Three Counties (her second show).
 In the world of Field Trials H. Iduna took 2nd place in both a Novice Trial and an All-Aged stakes in 2016.
-This qualifies her for the Open Trial circuit so we will we see her at the HPR Championships at some date in the future?
+This qualifies her for the Open Trial circuit so we may see her at the HPR Championships at some date in the future.

 TRAINING THE HAWKING DOG

-Steve has been a dog trainer since he was in short trousers (a long, long time ago) and, starting from 1987, has worked 12 Brittanys under hawks.
+Steve has been a dog trainer since he was in short trousers (a long, long time ago) and, starting from 1987, has worked 12 Brittanys under hawks and a further 3 to the gun.
 These have either been his own or dogs that have been loaned to him.
 He has also seen a lot of other Brittanys in the hawking field.
 While this does not make him an expert it does mean that he has reasonable experience of the breed.
 Anyone wanting guidance, advice or counselling (when HPR owners get together it can easily become a group therapy session!) can contact him at any time.
 Details are on the Home Page, see also Publications Page.